TomaszKaminski-netizen/protein-compare/README.md

 ### Comparing proteins

-The first function you will call is *read_data*, which returns a pandas DataFrame object containing all the proteins from your .txt file.
+The first function you will call is *read_data*, which returns a **Pandas** DataFrame object containing all the proteins from your .txt file.
 This DataFrame is referred to within the script as *prot_seq*.
 It can be passed to one of the following three functions:

 * **full_prot_comparison**\
 A list of proteins (everything in *prot_seq* by default) is individually compared against every protein in *prot_seq*, including itself.
 You can specify which loops should be compared (just loop 1 by default) and restrict the first list of proteins to include only a few proteins of interest by specifying values for the *loops* and *proteins_of_interest* keyword arguments respectively.
 The third keyword argument is *shift*, which introduces [frameshift](https://github.com/TomaszKaminski-netizen/protein-compare#loop-comparison-and-frameshift) into the protein comparisons.